-In answering these questions, the auditor exercises professional judgement and considers consultation within the firm or externally if necessary, in considering the extent of detail about other procedures that is appropriate to disclose in the circumstances.
+In answering these questions, the auditor exercises professional judgement and, in the case of prior written notification, considers consultation within the firm or externally (such as legal advice) if necessary, in considering the extent of detail about other procedures that is appropriate to disclose in the circumstances.

-On the other hand, the auditor declines to provide an answer on specific conclusions but prepares to inform members about the auditor's responsibility to opine on the financial report as a whole.
+The auditor declines to provide specific conclusions on individual matters but prepares to inform members about the auditor's responsibility to opine on the financial report as a whole.
 The auditor may choose to explain the restrictions under ASA 701 (A47) whereby KAM "does not contain or imply discrete opinions on separate elements of the financial report".